Winter weather procedures in District 58

 District 58’s superintendent consults with a variety of resources — weather forecasts, neighboring superintendents, the bus company and the District’s Buildings and Grounds teams — to make an informed decision.
 The decision is based on many factors.

-• Air temperature: How cold is it?
+5. Air temperature: How cold is it?
 What is the wind chill?
 Can children safely walk to school?
 There are times when schools may need to be closed due to dangerously cold temperatures.
 In these situations, wind chill is also taken into account, as well as the extent to which the temperatures are sustained throughout the school day.
 District 58 has collaborated with District 99 and the elementary districts that feed into District 99 to develop consistent standards.
-We will likely close school based on extremely cold conditions when a wind chill warning is issued by the National Weather Service during the times students are traveling to or from school.
-A wind chill warning is typically issued when the wind chill will be -25 degrees Fahrenheit or colder or the actual air temperature is -25 degrees Fahrenheit.
+We will likely close school based on extremely cold conditions when an extreme cold warning is issued by the National Weather Service during the times students are traveling to or from school.
+An extreme cold warning is typically issued when apparent, or "real-feel" temperatures are around -30 degrees Farenheit or colder.

 If the answer is yes to the first four questions, and if a wind chill warning has not been issued, most likely the decision will be to keep schools open.